 Fort Loramie in Shelby County, Ohio — The American Midwest (Great Lakes)

 Location.
-40° 21.053′ N, 84° 22.5′ W. Marker is in Fort Loramie, Ohio, in Shelby County.
-Marker is at the intersection of West Main Street and Water Street, on the left when traveling south on West Main Street.
-Click for map.
+40° 21.092′ N, 84° 22.468′ W. Marker is in Fort Loramie, Ohio, in Shelby County.
+Marker is at the intersection of North Main Street (Ohio Route 66) and Elm Street (Ohio Route 362), on the right when traveling south on North Main Street.
+This marker would most likely be situated in the town, along the main highway.
+Touch for map.
 Marker is in this post office area: Fort Loramie OH 45845, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Fort Loramie Veterans Monument (within shouting distance of this marker); Miami and Erie Canal (about 300 feet away, measured in a direct line); Greene Ville Treaty Line Miami Erie Canal Mile Stone (about 300 feet away); Greenville Treaty Line (approx. 0.6 miles away); Fort Loramie / The Indian Wars, 1790- 1795 (was approx. 0.6 miles away but has been reported missing. ); Fort Loramie (approx. 0.6 miles away); Cholera Marker (approx. 2.3 miles away).
 Touch for a list and map of all markers in Fort Loramie.

 More about this marker.
 This historical marker is part of the Ohio Revolutionary Memorial Trail series (type C) which was put in place in 1930 to celebrate the 150th anniversary of the Ohio's Revolutionary War era Battle of Piqua, by the Ohio Revolutionary Memorial Commission.